aws-amplify/amplify-js/docs/media/create/react-native-apps.md

 #### CLI support

-ASW Mobile CLI helps you to configure your app's backend easily.
+AWS Mobile CLI helps you to configure your app's backend easily.
 For example, the following command will create a cloud API which is an Amazon API Gateway endpoint:

 ```bash
 awsmobile cloud-api enable
 ```

-AWS Mobile CLI generates JavaScipt files for your app's backend logic, and places them to the appropriate folder structure in your project.
+AWS Mobile CLI generates JavaScript files for your app's backend logic, and places them to the appropriate folder structure in your project.

 ![Performance Results](../images/backend_cloud_api.png?raw=true "Performance Results")